dsmcfarl/partdb/README.md

 ## Features

-* Keep track of parts and their locations
+- [x] Keep track of parts and their locations
+- [x] Simple data model.
+Parts and locations: more than one part can be at a location.
+- [x] No extensive metadata.
+Parts have a description; locations have a name which must be unique.
-* Search for parts using either full text or semantic (vector) search by part description
+- [x] Search for parts using either full text or semantic (vector) search by part description
+- [ ] Intelligent location suggestions when adding a part.
+Suggests location of similar items.

 ## Requirements